Produced by ArtsCentric

 (Must be able to convincingly play 16 years old) A girl who is too aware of using her body to get what she wants.
 A member at Mt.
 Zion Rising Baptist.
 She likes Darius too much.
 A lover of Christ but is definitely aware of the power of women.
 She has a huge secret.
 AFRICAN AMERICAN.
 NON SINGING.
 SUPPORTING.

 TOMMY and MARZEL

-(Mid 50’s) Homeless friends of Darius, Sr. Always has a joke or anecdote to make the Pastor laugh.
-Optimistic in spite of the numerous odds stacked against him.
-An alcoholic who has no interest in God.
+(Mid 50’s) Homeless friends of Darius, Sr. Always have a joke or anecdote to make the Pastor laugh.
+Optimistic in spite of the numerous odds stacked against them.
+Alcoholics who have no interest in God.
 AFRICAN-AMERICAN.
 NON-SINGING.
 MINOR SUPPORTING ROLE.

 (Mid 30’s) An officer in the Baltimore Police Department.
 Firm believer in upholding the law.
 Loves his job.
 New to the community and its people.
 CAUCASIAN.
 NON SINGING ROLE.
 MINOR SUPPORTING ROLE.

 (Mid 40’s) An officer in the Baltimore Police Department.
 Firm believer in upholding the law.
 Has lost the heart for his job.
 Very familiar with the people and its citizens.
 CAUCASIAN.
 NON-SINGING ROLE.
 MINOR SUPPORTING ROLE.